ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 ```

-* Tons of "CALL dword ptr [k_DLL_FP1/2/3]" and there isn't a single write directly refering to the FP's addresses
+* Tons of "CALL dword ptr [k_DLL_FP1/2/3]" and there isn't a single write directly referring to the FP's addresses
     * It must be part of a struct or an array
-    * AND their addresses are : 0040c1e8, 0040c17c, 0040c1a8, they're quite close to eachothers
+    * AND their addresses are : 0040c1e8, 0040c17c, 0040c1a8, they're quite close to each-others
     * AND there is a lot of 4 bytes data in there. possibly a huge list of (function?) pointer
     * if i scroll up a little bit i find the address "0040c040", an XREF find me a PUSH to this address.
     * and it lead directly to "k_DLL_loadfunction3?(0x21,0x54b7e774,&DAT_0040c040);"